lw8192/Red-Team-Dev/C/Kernel_Programming.md

 ## Kernel Concepts
 Kernel vs user mode programming: working with low level existing OS / hardware abstractions and services instead of high level application ones.
 Computer time and memory might have more restrictions.
 Kernel level APIs: most have C interfaces, no C++ runtime in the kernel.

-EPROCESS: kernel representation of a process object.
-At fixed offset from other elements.
+EPROCESS: kernel representation of a process object, info on processes running on a system.
+At fixed offset from other elements, which changes based on the OS build / version.
 GS[0x188] - KTHREAD of the process itself.
 Can save in R9 register for later usage.
+PsGetCurrentProcess() - get EPROCESS

 ## Kernel Programming Setup
 Driver signing: needs to be signed so driver loads.
 Can turn on test signing for dev purposes.